gupta-himanshu/scala-for-beginners/Important-Points2.md

    c.
 The expression must also have its value available at compile time.

    d.
 There should be more than two case statements.

+18. It’s important to provide a default match.
+Failure to do so can cause a `MatchError`.